FrendaWinter/Operating-System-Concepts/README.md

 - `send` (message)
 - `receive` (message)

+For 2 process can be communicate, a `communication link` must exist between them.

 Here are several methods for logically implementing a link and the `send()`/`receive()` operations:
 - Direct or indirect communication
 - Synchronous or asynchronous communication